EshamAaqib/WSO2-LT_OpenLDAP/README.md

 	by * none
  ```

- ## g) Setting a slave LDAP server ,so that it will replicate LDAP data from master in near real time
+ ## g) Setting a slave LDAP server ,so that it will replicate the Master LDAP Server in near real time

- ### Before creating the slave server first add the following below  ```auditlog /var/tmp/OPENLDAPlog.ldif``` in the slapd.conf file in the MASTER server
+ ### Before creating the slave server first add the following below the line ```auditlog /var/tmp/OPENLDAPlog.ldif``` in the slapd.conf file in the MASTER server

  ```
 overlay syncprov